-Need to hire a cycle, help or advice on a new bike or a repair then give me a call on 077468 60023 email: email@example.com.
+Need to hire a cycle, help or advice on a new bike or a repair then give me a call on 077468 60023 email: firstname.lastname@example.org.
 We might only have a bike shack but we can sort most things.
-Need a Transceiver or ski's then I can provide BCA, ARVA, Ortovox, Movement Ski's and other brands at very competitive prices.
+Need a Transceiver or ski's then I can supply Ortovox and Movement Ski's and some other brands at very competitive prices.
 I am a professional member of the American Avalanche Association and work as a ski patroler and rescuer providing professional training including UK Trainer for RECCO

 Thursday, 10 January 2013